NdiklasTheCoder/delani-studios/README.md

 ##### Setup Instructions and Installation

-- Click on link/url given above under gh-pages "https://ndiklasthecoder.github.io/project-akan-calculator"
+- Studio hosted under gh-pages "https://ndiklasthecoder.github.io/delani-studios"
 - Fill in details requested for date of birth and gender.
 - Click on Submit